bsmsk/bsmsk.github.io/index.md

 * vigilantism and disregard for authority
 * reluctant hero

-As John McClane says:
+John McClane says:

->"Yippee\-ki\-yay, motherfucker"
+> This is my phrase
+> Yippee-ki-yay, motherfucker.